Git-Balance/Git-Balance/README.md

 - Hi, I’m @Git-Balance
-- I am using Github to learn how to code, use it as a distributed version control system.
+- I am using Github to learn how to code, use it as a distributed version control system